DreamFlasher/reddit-recommender/README.md

 I retrieved all images for the posts (see the preprocessing notebook), and I wanted to run a hierarchical image clustering algorithm based on vgg, to investigate overlaps between subreddits and clusters.
 This would allow to verify if subreddits are a sufficient indicator of image content.

 I also retrieved most comments of the posts, but did not continue further investigation into this, as there was a memory leak in the library to retrieve the comments.
 The extension of the both models to include this data is straightforward.

+Negative subreddits or queries can easily be achieved with doc2vec too, by calculating the vector represenation of the negative/excluding subreddit/query and then subtracting this from the positive subreddit/query and then calculating the most similar vectors (tags) to this results vector.

+In order to answer if the eventual goal of locating similar images is achievable via text similarity, eg. if text is a good proxy for image similarity, I would like to evaluate the image clustering first.
+If the clusters are randomly distributed over the subreddits, then not.
+I remain doubtful that this will work well.
+Overall there are too many open questions to me: What kind of similartiy is desired?
+How is the similarity measured?
+I expect a lot of noise in the data, both in the texts and the pictures.
+Why not use existing object detection algorithms on the images itself?